Chart Color Schemes

 Manning features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 73.0% of all households, including 35.3% couples with children, 24.6% couples without children, and 10.8% single parent families.
-Non-family households account for the remaining 27.0%, with lone person households at 23.1% and group households comprising 4.1% of the total.
-The median household size is 2.6 people, larger than the Greater Perth average of 2.2.
+Family households account for 73.0% of all households, including 35.3% couples with children, 24.6% couples without children, and 10.8% single parent families.
+Non-family households make up the remaining 27.0%, consisting of 23.1% lone person households and 4.1% group households.
+The median household size is 2.6 people, which is larger than the Greater Perth average of 2.2.

 Frequently Asked Questions - Households